aviidlee/CSSE2002-2016/tute2.md

 - Translate real world objects into specifications and code

 ## Scope and aliases
+- Remember from last week: difference between primitive and reference types
 - Question 1

 ## Declaration and instantiation
-- Consider the following lines of code: int x;
+- Consider the following lines of code:

+        int x;
         int[] array;

   What is the value of x and of array?
 - Do Question 2
 - How do you fix the code so that you no longer get the Exception?